kirankrishnamurthi/NBA-Sharpe-Ratios/README.md

 # NBA Sharpe Ratios
- Application of risk-return principles to basketball scoring modeling
+ Application of risk-return principles to basketball scoring modeling.
+Full writeup can be found in the repository.